 You can also build or re-purpose your own furniture and then sell it to local boutiques or even at art fairs or similar events.

 If you want to work from home or even just build a small side business, you can offer proofreading services to businesses, authors or individuals who want to pay someone to look over their work.
+The cost for this idea is very low.

 You can also focus on helping local job seekers who need some help putting together their resumes or cover letters.